|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

 Kathmandu to Lukla and Lukla to Kathmandu Flights included in package!

 Don't Worry, We'll Pick You Up!

-We provide free airport pickup and drop by private vehicle.
-Upon arrival you'll be warmly welcomed by our Discovery world trekking crew with a traditional offering of Khata or marigolds garland (symbolizing purity, goodwill, auspiciousness and compassion), then directly transfer you to your hotel.
+We provide free airport pick up and drop by private vehicle.
+Upon arrival, you'll be warmly welcomed by our Discovery world trekking crew with a traditional offering of Khata or marigolds garland (symbolizing purity, goodwill, auspiciousness, and compassion), then directly transfer you to your hotel.
 To make use of this service please submit full flight details of arrival and departure in advance by mail.

 Accommodation Details During The Trek

-10 Days Everest Base Camp Heli trek includes four nights luxury lodge "Yeti Mountain Home" at Lukla, Phakding and Namche and five nights standard lodge at Tengboche, Dingboche, Lobuche, and Gorakshep.
+10 Days Everest Base Camp Heli trek includes four nights luxury lodge "Yeti Mountain Home" at Lukla, Phakding and Namche, and five nights standard lodge at Tengboche, Dingboche, Lobuche, and Gorakshep.

-Two nights Hotels in Kathmandu before and after the trek is required which is not included in the package.
+Two nights of Hotels in Kathmandu before and after the trek is required which is not included in the package.
 Kathmandu has a wide range of hotels for all budgets and your interest.
 We prefer your choice.